yshavit/effesvm_j/notes/bytecode.md

 ### debug-print

 Writes a textual representation of the topmost element of the local stack to stderr.
 Does not modify the stack.
 Does not error if the local stack is empty; instead, will print to stderr that it is empty.

+### fail _message_

+Prints information about the VM's current state, and then exits with the given message.